ghemingway/swilog/README.md

     label: Something like "my_syslog".
 No default.
 Mandatory.
     directory: Something like "/var/log/".
 No default.
 Mandatory.
     file_name: Something like "syslog".
 No default.
+Mandatory.
-Mandatory. compress = See above.
-Defaults to global value. remove = See above.
-Defaults to global value. lookback_hrs = See above.
-Defaults to global value. expire_days = See above.
+    compress: See above.
+Defaults to global value.
+    remove: See above.
+Defaults to global value.
+    lookback_hrs: See above.
+Defaults to global value.
+    expire_days: See above.
 Defaults to global value.

 Swift Object Key Format